API Endpoint Access URL

 link |

-URL | Optionally, a direct link to the output image (instead of the imgData field) stored on your own AWS S3 bucket if you already connected your AWS S3 credentials from the PixLab Console ↗. |
+URL | Direct link to the output image in your own AWS S3 bucket, when S3 storage is connected through the PixLab Console ↗.
+This field is returned instead of imgData. |

 error |